|

 to a new sport.
 I haven't done too bad myself, having once had a

-introduction to skiing when
+little introduction to skiing when

 my parents lived in Wilkes Barre, Pennsylvania.